Jackstraw Inference for AJIVE Data Integration: TCGA Breast Cancer Data

 Our AJIVE version of jackstraw allows us to focus on a set of statistically significant features, giving insight into how GE and CNV work together.
-There are many mechanisms of gene regulation including copy number mutation and gene methylation.
 In cancer, one important mechanism is copy number variation that can influence expression by increasing or decreasing the numbers of copies per gene.
 Hence significant copy number variation is expected to lead to significant gene variation.
 We want to see if genes that are significant in joint space are joint because the copy number is directly regulating expression, however, it's important to note that there can be many genes located in one CNR.
-We are interested in the \textit{cis effects} when the copy number variation directly regulates the gene expression.
+We are interested in the \textit{cis effects} where the copy number variation directly regulates the gene expression.
 As shown in the second row of Table \ref{70}, almost all significant CNRs contain some significant genes.
 This is consistent with GE being influenced by its local copy number.
-There are a few CNRs that are not associated with significant genes, of the 22 non-overlapping CNRs in comp 1, 11 of them are near \textit{centromeres}.
-The centromeres link a pair of sister chromatids (a dyad), which are important in cell division.
-These are typically gene-poor chromosome regions, such as 10p11.1, 12p11.1.
-Because the copy number is often consistent across neighboring cytobands, it's not surprising that some centromere regions are joint CNV significant but did not have a corresponding gene expression joint significant region.
-This is also observed in components 2 and 3 with 7 out of 15 non-overlapping significant CNRs near centromeres in component 2 and 4 of 20 respectively in component 3.

-The significant CNRs are likely to have a local effect on the corresponding significant genes.
 However, as shown in the third row of Table \ref{70}, not all significant genes in joint space have a dependency on significant CNRs.
 There are other mechanisms for GE regulation that are still important and show up in the joint space without having a direct dependency on the CNRs.
-These may be related to a \textit{trans effect} (non-local regulation) or by strongly correlated genes in the same pathway.
+These may be related to a \textit{trans effect} (non-local regulation) or to presence of strongly correlated genes in the same pathway.